b1f6c1c4/git-get/README.md

 #     git -C repo switch --detach <commit>
 #     git -C repo submodule update --init --recursive
 #     rm -rf repo/**/.git

+# If you already have a repo and want to inflate/update all its submodules:
+git gets
+# is 1x~10000000x faster than (and 8x shorter to type):
+#     git submodule update --init --recursive
 ```

 ## Why we need it, and why is it so fast?